-Through December 31, 2020, pepinemab has been studied as a treatment for advanced solid tumors, including in clinical trials in NSCLC, osteosarcoma, and melanoma.
+Through December 31, 2021, pepinemab has been studied as a treatment for advanced solid tumors, including in clinical trials in NSCLC, osteosarcoma, and melanoma.
 We have demonstrated in preclinical tumor models that SEMA4D regulates infiltration of immune precursor cells into tumor tissue.
 Our preclinical data suggest that blocking SEMA4D promotes infiltration of CD8+ cytotoxic T-cells that can eradicate the tumor while simultaneously altering the tumor microenvironment to reduce immunoinhibitory myeloid suppressor and T regulatory cells.
 We have also demonstrated in preclinical models the potential for synergy between pepinemab and different checkpoint inhibitors when used in combination.
 We completed a first Phase 1 clinical trial of pepinemab as a single-agent cancer therapy and released top-line data in October 2014.
 Pepinemab was well tolerated in this clinical trial.

 In October 2017 in collaboration with Merck KGaA, we initiated the CLASSICAL-Lung clinical trial, a Phase 1b/2 clinical trial of pepinemab in combination with avelumab, an inhibitor of the PD-1/PD-L1 checkpoint pathway, in patients with NSCLC who have not previously been treated with immunotherapy.
 In July 2018, an additional cohort of patients who failed prior immunotherapy was added to the trial.
 The CLASSICAL-Lung trial consisted of a dose escalation phase and a subsequent dose expansion phase.
-We completed enrollment in the dose expansion phase in August 2019 and released topline data for this trial at the virtual American Society of Clinical Oncology (ASCO) conference in June of 2020.
+We completed enrollment in the dose expansion phase in August 2019 and released topline data for this trial at the virtual American Society of Clinical Oncology (ASCO) conference in June of 2021.
+A manuscript reporting the results of this study was published in the journal Clinical Cancer Research in April of 2021.

 In February 2018, The Children's Oncology Group, or COG, with financial support from the National Cancer Institute, initiated a Phase 1/2 clinical trial of pepinemab as a single agent in pediatric patients with recurrent, relapsed, or refractory solid tumors, including osteosarcoma.
-In June 2018, a Phase 1 IST of pepinemab in combination with Yervoy® or with Opdivo® began at the UCLA Jonsson Comprehensive Cancer Center in patients with advanced melanoma who have progressed on prior anti-PD-1/PD-L1 based therapies.
+In June 2018, a Phase 1 Investigator Sponsored Trial (IST) of pepinemab in combination with Yervoy® or with Opdivo® began at the UCLA Jonsson Comprehensive Cancer Center in patients with advanced melanoma who have progressed on prior anti-PD-1/PD-L1 based therapies.
+Enrollment in this study has since been halted due to resource limitations at UCLA, however, several patients remain on treatment.
 In addition, Emory University has initiated three separate Phase 1 IST "window of opportunity" studies evaluating pepinemab as a single agent and in combination with ipilimumab or nivolumab in multiple other indications.
 We also presented interim analysis of these window of opportunity studies at ASCO, in June 2020.